September 9, 2019

 Continue your Guinness drinking in the Duke of York, which has its history in the newspaper trade; try The John Hewitt in the Cathedral Quarter; or pop into Kelly’s Cellars dating back to the 16th century.
 Many of the city’s pubs also offer great food and entertainment.

-You can fly to Belfast on flights from more than 20 airports in England, Scotland and Wales with easyJet, Flybe, British Airways, Jet2.com and Citywing.
-Flights take up to an hour and prices can start from as little as £19.99 one way.
+You can fly to Belfast on flights from major airports in England, Scotland and Wales.
+Carriers that service the destination include easyJet, Ryanair, British Airways, Flybe and Aer Lingus.
+Flights take up to an hour and 20 minutes and prices start from as little as £20 one way.
 However, prices can reach £250 one way, so the earlier you book, the cheaper the flight is likely to be.

 Belfast has two airports.
-George Best Belfast City Airport is only three miles from the city centre and is served by regular airport buses costing around £3.30 return and taking only 20 minutes.
-A taxi will cost around £10 each way.
+George Best Belfast City Airport is only three miles from the city centre and is served by the regular Airport Express 600 Service.
+It costs around £2.50 one way and takes about 10 minutes.
+A taxi will cost around £10.50 each way.

-Belfast International Airport is 17 miles from the city centre with buses costing around £10.50 return and taking up to 40 minutes.
-A taxi will set you back around £30 one way.
+Belfast International Airport is 17 miles from the city centre with buses costing £11.50 return and taking up to 40 minutes.
+A taxi will set you back around £40 one way.

-Prices are taken from TravelSupermarket for stays in November 2013 and are based on a two-night stay for two people sharing on a B&B basis.
+Prices are taken from TravelSupermarket for stays in November 2019 and are based on a two-night stay for two people sharing.

-There are also a range of Metro bus services across the city with tickets available on board and in ticket booths, with a one-day ticket costing around £3.70.
+There are also a range of Metro bus services across the city with tickets available on board and in ticket booths.
+The Belfast Visitor Pass, costing £6 for one day or £11 for two, offers unlimited travel within the city, plus discount on selected tours and attractions.

 Ulster Bus and NI Railways services run to outlying areas and across the province.

-British pounds – however you will find bank notes are also in use from banks based in the province.
+The currency in Northern Ireland is British pounds, however you will find bank notes are also in use from banks based in the province.
 These include Ulster Bank, First Trust and Bank of Ireland.